 Day 5 – Venice and Travel to Florence

-- There’s a place in the train station you can leave your bags for the day while you explore the city.
+- There’s a place in the train station where you can leave your bags for the day while you explore the city.
+It costs a few Euros per bag but it’s definitely worth not having to carry your bags around the city if you’re not staying there that night.

 A fun and inexpensive way to see the Grand Canal is to take a vaporetto (water bus) from St. Mark’s Square back to the train station.
-After a day of exploring find one of the many local restaurants and enjoy dinner outside.
+It’s a great way to experience Venice from the water without having to spend a fortune on a gondola.
+After a day of exploring, treat yourself to one of the many local restaurants and enjoy eating dinner outside.
+Eating in local restaurants is one of my favorite things about traveling and Venice is full of so many great places to eat you can’t go wrong!

 Day 6 – Florence and Pisa